-Keep in mind potential security issues when creating a backup, especially for user accounts.
-Encrypted configuration or a secured connection to the router should be used.
+Keep in mind potential security issues when creating backup, especially for user accounts.
+Encrypted configuration or secured connection to the router should be used.

-You can save the current configuration of the router using the Backup Configuration item in the Administration menu section.
-If you click on this item, a configuration pane will open, see Figure 107.
+You can save actual configuration of the router using the Backup Configuration item in the Administration menu section.
+If you click on this item a configuration pane will open, see Figure 110.
 Here you can choose what will be backed up.
-You can back up the configuration of the router (item Configuration) or the configuration of all user accounts (item Users).
-Both types of configurations can be backed up separately or together into one configuration file.
+You can back up configuration of the router (item Configuration) or configuration of all user accounts (item Users).
+Both types of the configuration can be backed up separately or at once into one configuration file.

 It is recommended to save the configuration into an encrypted file.
-If the encryption password is not configured, the configuration is stored in an unencrypted file.
+If the encryption password is not configured, the configuration is stored into an unencrypted file.

-Click on the Apply button and the configuration will be stored into a configuration file (file with cfg extension) in a directory according to the settings of the web browser.
-The stored configuration can be used later for restoration, see Chapter 5.11 for more information.
+Click on Apply button and the configuration will be stored into configuration file (file with cfg extension) into a directory according the settings of the web browser.
+Stored configuration can be later used for its restoration, see Chapter 5.11 for more information.

-Figure 107: Backup Configuration
+Figure 110: Backup Configuration